 Adding someone as a joint tenant

-When you add a joint tenant, you’ll both sign a new joint tenancy agreement.
-This means you’ll both become legally responsible for the paying of the rent and the other responsibilities of the tenancy.
+To add a partner or spouse to your tenancy you’ll need to apply for a joint tenancy.
+This means you’ll both become legally responsible for paying the rent and the other responsibilities of the tenancy.

-If you just need a friend or relative to be able to contact us on your behalf, for example to report repairs, you don’t need to add them as a joint tenant.
+If you just need someone to be able to contact us on your behalf, for example to report repairs, you don’t need a joint tenancy.
 You can give them authority to act on your behalf.

-- Once we’ve received both, we’ll let you know when your current tenancy agreement will end, and the new one will start.
-On this date you and the new tenant will come to our office and sign the joint tenancy agreement
+- If it can proceed, we’ll arrange with you to end your current tenancy and come to our office and sign the new joint tenancy agreement

 - Your new joint tenancy will start after the 4-week notice period of your current tenancy expiring

 If you would like to just add them as an occupant, please see our add/remove occupant form.